Contact Us

 Is there a maximum level of contribution?

 There is no maximum contribution.
-However, the amount of tax relief which can be claimed will be restricted to the standard age related contribution limits set by the Irish Revenue Commissioners. (see How much can I contribute to my PRSA?)
+However, the amount of tax relief which can be claimed will be restricted to the standard age related contribution limits set by the Irish Revenue Commissioners.

 How much of my contribution is invested?